ToastFreak777/Lume/README.md

-# Lume: School Analytics Dashboard
+# Lume: School Dashboard

 A modern, real-time dashboard designed to track and analyze student performance, attendance, and other school-related data.
 Built with modern technologies, Lume offers a seamless experience for educators, administrators, and students to monitor progress and make informed decisions.

 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)

 ## Overview

-Lume is a powerful, real-time **School Analytics Dashboard** that provides dynamic data visualization and monitoring capabilities for tracking student performance, attendance, and class engagement.
-It is built with **React** (Next.js), **Node.js**, and integrates with **MongoDB** for data storage.
-Lume helps improve administrative decision-making by providing an interactive and insightful interface for schools.
+Lume is a real-time **School Dashboard** that provides data visualization and monitoring capabilities for tracking student performance, attendance.
+It is built with the **MERN** stack, **Express** **React**, * *Node.js**, and integrates with
+**MongoDB** for data storage.

 ## Features

 ### Core Features

 - [ ] **Real-time Data Visualization**
-  - Interactive charts and graphs to display **student performance**, **attendance rates**, and more
+    - Charts & Graphs to display **student performance**, **attendance rates**, and more
-  - **Trend analysis** for student grades and attendance
 - [x] **User Authentication**
-  - Secure login/signup with s**role-based access**
+    - Secure login/signup with z**role-based access**
-  - authentication & authroization
+    - Authentication & Authorization
+    - Route Protection
 - [ ] **Role-Based Access Control**
-  - Admin dashboard for managing teachers and students
+    - [x] Admin dashboard for managing teachers and students
     - Teachers can view their own class data and student performance
     - Students and parents can access individual progress and attendance records
-- [ ] **Advanced Data Filtering & Sorting**
+- [ ] **Advanced Data Fetching**
-  - Filter students by grades, subject, and attendance
-  - Date range filtering for performance over time
+    - [x] Filtering
+    - Sort
 - [ ] **Notifications & Alerts**
     - Alerts for **low attendance** or **failing grades**
     - **Upcoming assignments** or deadlines

-### Bonus Features

-- [ ] **Data Export Capabilities**
-  - Export data to **CSV/PDF** for reports
-- [ ] **Customizable Dashboard Widgets**
-  - Users can customize their dashboards to show relevant data
-- [ ] **Dark/Light Theme Support**
-  - Toggle between dark and light mode for better UX
-- [ ] **Password recovery for users**

 ## Getting Started